 DOE updated information on earthquakes within 150 miles of WIPP.
-DOE identified that within 150 miles of WIPP, 14 earthquakes of Richter scale magnitude 3.0 or greater occurred between January 1, 1995, and September 30, 2002, the cutoff date for information for the PA.
+DOE identified that within 150 miles of WIPP, 14 earthquakes of Richter scale magnitude 3.0 or greater occurred between January 1, 1995 and September 30, 2002, the cutoff date for information for the PA.
 The largest was a 5.3 magnitude earthquake in Brewster County, Texas.
-For comparison, the largest earthquake identified in the CCA was 6.0 between 1926 and 1994.
-WIPP's design basis is for much larger earthquakes than that which has occurred in the immediate vicinity of WIPP (2004 CRA, Chapter 2).
-In response to an EPA question, DOE provided an updated Figure for the seismic events and a table listing the seismic events since 1926 (Docket A-98-49, Item II-B2-38).
+For comparison, the largest earthquake identified in the CCA between 1926 and 1994 was 6.0.
+WIPP's design basis is for much larger earthquakes than those which have occurred in the immediate vicinity of WIPP (2004 CRA Chapter 2).
+In response to an EPA question, DOE provided an updated Figure for the seismic events and a table listing the seismic events since 1926.
+(Docket A-98-49, II-B2-38)